earik87/visualize-ultrafast-data/README.md

 # Visualize Ultrafast Data

-This is an interactive dashboard visualizing ultrafast spectroscopy data.
+This is an interactive dashboard visualizing ultrafast spectroscopy data.<br />
-Note; The project is still in beta version.
+**Note**; The project is still in beta version.
 But you can already try it and give feedback.
 This is how we improve the dashboard.

 ## Getting Started